• Skip to primary navigation

 • vegetable stock - you can also use chicken stock.

-• Italian seasoning - optional, but adds extra flavour.
+• Italian seasoning - this is optional, but it adds extra flavour.

 • salt